barnett-yuxiang/cookbook-typescript/book-essential-typeScript-5-third-edition/README.md

 https://github.com/manningbooks/essential-typescript-5

 ## Chapter 1: Understanding TypeScript

-superset of the JavaScript language
+Superset of the JavaScript language

 not solution to every problem and it is important to know when you should use TypeScript